Majlinda Kelmendi

 In 2014, Majlinda topped the IJF Women's Prestige World Ranking List.
-On 7 August 2016, she became the first Kosovan athlete to win a medal at the Olympic Games when she claimed gold in the women's −52 kg category at the 2016 Olympics in Rio de Janeiro.
+On 7 August 2016, she became the first Kosovan athlete to win a medal at the Olympic Games when she claimed gold in the women's 52 kg category at the 2016 Olympics in Rio de Janeiro.
 She also represented Albania at the 2012 Summer Olympics.

 Early life

 Majlinda Kelmendi was born on 9 May 1991 into a Kosovo Albanian family in the city of Peja, then part of the Socialist Federal Republic of Yugoslavia, present-day Kosovo.
-She was the cousin (aunt's daughter) of the Swedish footballer of Kosovan descent Dijar Zariqi.
+She was the cousin (aunt's daughter) of the late Labinot Harbuzi, a Swedish footballer of Kosovan descent, who died in October 2018 after a cardiac arrest at age 32.

 Career

 In 2009, Kelmendi won the gold medal at the World Junior Championships in Paris.
 In 2010, she came 5th at the World Junior Championships in Morocco and finished 9th in the 52 kg category at the 2010 World Judo Championships in Tokyo, Japan.
 She defeated Jaana Sundberg in the first round of the 2012 Olympics but then lost to Christianne Legentil in the second round.